RoryAJames/TorontoDevelopmentApplications/README.md

 1) I wanted to provide an easier way for planners and real estate professionals in Toronto to view development application data.
 The current way to view this data is through the [City of Toronto Application Information Centre](https://www.toronto.ca/city-government/planning-development/application-information-centre/).
 While this portal does provide a good service, it doesn't give the user the ability to filter and view the data based on geospatial parameters that the user might be interested in.

 2) I know that it is very costly when a development application is denied.
 In these situations, the developer is left to either go back to the drawing board, or appeal the decision.
-While the review and outcome of each application is supposed to be independent, I suspected that the outcome of an application could be predicted based on the details of the application itself.
-With this in mind, I wanted to build a tool that could help developers during their due diligence phase by providing them with an estimated likelihood that their application will receive an approval.
+While the review and outcome of each application is supposed to be independent, I believe that the outcome of an application can be predicted based on the details of the application itself.
+As such, I wanted to build a tool that could help developers conduct their due diligence by providing them with a way that allows them to calculate the estimated likelihood that their application will receive approval.

 ## The Data